- Monevator - https://monevator.com -

 On that basis we’ve updated our ‘Good for’ column as below.

-Disclosure: Links to platforms may be affiliate links, where we may earn a small commission.
-It doesn’t affect the price you pay nor how we judge the brokers.
-This article and the comparison table are not personal financial advice.
-Your capital is at risk when you invest.
+Disclosure: Links to platforms may be affiliate links, where we may earn a commission.
+This article is not personal financial advice.
+When investing, your capital is at risk and you may get back less than invested.
+With commission-free brokers other fees may apply.
+See terms and fees.
+Past performance doesn’t guarantee future results.

 Beginners

-These are zero-fee brokers [5].
-It’s always worth looking at a zero-fee broker’s ‘How we make money’ page because – rest assured – they will be earning a buck, one way or another.
+These are commission-free brokers [7].
+It’s always worth looking at a commission-free broker’s ‘How we make money’ page because – rest assured – they will be earning a buck, one way or another.

 Just search that topic on their websites.

-If zero-fee brokers make you feel queasy then stay under the FSCS £85,000 investor compensation limit [6] or use a broker that charges fees directly.
+If commission-free brokers make you feel queasy then stay under the FSCS £85,000 investor compensation limit [8] or use a broker that charges fees directly.
 You’ll find some very competitive offers in our table.

 Beginners who prefer direct fees

-Established investors with portfolios worth £85,000+ / prefer to pay direct fees
+Established investors with portfolios worth £85,000+ who prefer to pay direct fees

 The best choice for you depends on how often you trade, the value of your accounts, plus your personal priorities around customer service, family accounts, flexible ISAs, multi-currency accounts and so on.